How does this medication work? What will it do for me?

 - excessive alcohol use

-- history of head trauma or seizures (including epilepsy)
+- history of seizures (including epilepsy)

 - severe liver problems

 - tumours of the brain or spinal cord

 - use of other medications that make seizures more likely (e.g., antipsychotics, antidepressants, lithium, theophylline, steroids)